Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Near-optimal set and near-optimal robust bilevel problem

+Note that a near-optimal robust problem can be constructed from the original ``unspecified'' problem \eqref{prob:bilevelstandard} or from the optimistic formulation \eqref{prob:optimistic}.

+Instead of making an explicit optimistic/pessimistic assumption about the reaction $v$ of the lower level, we propose a means for the upper level to protect itself against possible follower deviations from its optimality.
+In other words, we seek a decision $x$ at the upper level that is {\it robust} in the sense that it remains feasible even if the lower level deviates from its own optimality.
+For this purpose, for a given upper-level decision $x$ and tolerance $\delta$, we define the near-optimal set of the lower level $\mathcal{Z}(x; \delta)$ as:

-A Near-Optimal Robust Bilevel Problem, \textit{NORBiP}, of parameter $\delta$ is defined as a bilevel problem where the upper-level constraints are satisfied for any lower-level solution $z$ in the near-optimal set $\mathcal{Z}(x;\delta)$.
+A Near-Optimal Robust Bilevel Problem NRB, of parameter $\delta$ is defined as a bilevel problem with the additional constraints \eqref{eq:robcons} below ensuring that the upper-level constraints must be satisfied for any lower-level solution $z$ in the near-optimal set $\mathcal{Z}(x;\delta)$:

-Each $k$ constraint in \eqref{eq:redundant} is satisfied if the corresponding constraint set in \eqref{eq:robcons} holds and is therefore redundant, since $v \in \mathcal{Z}(x;\delta)$.
-However, we mention Constraint \eqref{eq:redundant} in the formulation to highlight the structure of the initial bilevel problem in the near-optimal robust formulation.\\
+Each $k$ constraint in \eqref{eq:redundant} is satisfied if the corresponding constraint set in \eqref{eq:robcons} is non-empty and holds and is therefore redundant since $v \in \mathcal{Z}(x;\delta)$.
+However, we mention Constraint~\eqref{eq:redundant} in the formulation to highlight the structure of the initial bilevel problem in the near-optimal robust formulation. \\

-The special case $\mathcal{Z}(x;0)$ is the set of optimal solutions to the original lower-level problem, NORBiP with $\delta=0$ is therefore equivalent to the pessimistic bilevel problem as formulated in \cite{Wiesemann2013}:
+NRB captures, unifies, and extends several common formulations in bilevel optimization.
+The special case $\mathcal{Z}(x;0)$ is the set of optimal solutions to the original lower-level problem, NRB with $\delta=0$ is therefore equivalent to the constraint-based pessimistic bilevel problem as formulated in \cite{Wiesemann2013}: